faizilham/msc-thesis/main/ch5_general_function.typ

   PhiEf = {v -> "GetEff"(evalexit(mono("exit"))(v)) | v in "FV" }\
 $

 This method of effect checking and inference can accomodate most common cases in utilization analysis.
 However, it is only limited to non-parametric effect signature since we only recorded concrete utilization values (i.e. $NU$ or $UT$ or $top$ instead of a variable) in the analysis lattices.
-We need a more complex analysis to allow parametric effect check and inference.